Xorbit17/home-pi/pi-home/server/dashboard/jobs/context-templates/artstyles/retro-pixel-art.md

 # Style: Retro Pixel Art Portrait

+## Inspiration

+Retro games, retro computers, terminals, 8-bit color games, sprites of old games, Atari, Nintendo, Sega, Commodore, IBM, Spece Invaders, Duke Nukem, Old side scrolling games, Old DOOM, ...

 ## Core Style

 - **Resolution & Grid**
   Render at a low native resolution (e.g., 32×32 or 64×64).
 Every output pixel must align to the integer grid—no sub-pixel shifts.
 If only one or two people are present use a more coarse resolution, if more then to people are present use a little finer.

 - **Palette & Color**
   Use a **limited indexed palette** (8–32 colors) inspired by 8-/16-bit hardware (e.g., NES, Commodore 64, Amiga).
 Preserve separate ramps for skin, hair, shadow, and highlight—avoid blending or gradients.
+Be more included towards brighter, cheerier colors and the colors that were hip in the 80's and 90's (purple, yellow, pink, neon like)

 - **Rendering & Edges**
   Hard, crisp pixel edges only—no anti-aliasing.
 Optional subtle **dithering** (e.g., ordered/Bayer) may be used for mid-tones like cheeks or shadows but not on core facial features (eyes, mouth).